 The software used:

 The blog page itself is implemented using Wordpress but is self-hosted at a seperate ISP.
 I'm using a Wordpress theme named Blogism which is one of only a few that I found that support full-width postings with no sidebar.
-The primary Wordpress plugin (add-on) for the site is Jetpack which provides the blog subscription features.
+The primary Wordpress plugin (add-on) for the site is Jetpack ($39/year) which provides blog subscription features and site backups.

 The other site pages were developed using the Bootstrap web page blocks which come bundled with the Mobirise editor.
 Mobirise lives up to its reputation of being easy to use and is also very stable: it has never crashed, lost anything, or failed to behave as intended.
 I'm using the free version with none of the add-in features.
 To compensate for that just a bit, I've used a a Perl script to post-process the pages that Mobirise generates to alter some of the CSS formatting.